 - Want to download the entire play into your phone, Kindle, iPad or iPod in text form?
 There are several ways to do it and several good, free e-text readers out there.
 Once you figure out what you want to do, here’s the link to the free e-text version of the play: Romeo & Juliet

 - This is an absolutely wonderful reference to the play called the Navigator.
 You’ll definitely find it useful, plus it also has Arthur Brooke’s “Romeus and Juliet” – the source poem first published in 1562 (before Shakespeare was born).
 It’s an epic poem and you’ll find that Shakespeare followed it closely.

-- We may watch Baz Luhrmann’s adaptation of the play, so here are some links that will help you better enjoy the film.
+- We will watch at least one film adaptation of the play, so here are some links that will help you better enjoy the film.